Parkers145/ThreefoldDeployerManual/src/usingyourvm/connectwsl.md

   <details>
     <summary>Connect using a public IPV4/IPV6</summary>

-to connect you will type SSH follow by root@yourvmsipv4 or root@[yourvmsipv6]
+to connect you will type SSH followed by root@yourvmsipv4 or root@[yourvmsipv6]

 ```
 ssh root@162.205.204.230